coppee/gdpr-cookie/README.md

 A passage of text that can serve as an introduction and a means to include a link to your privacy policy.
 Html is allowed.
 Default is a long text.
 You'll want to set this option for sure.

+### submessage

+A secondary passage of text that is rendered before the checkboxes.
+Html is allowed.
+Default is an empty string.

 ### delay

 A delay in milliseconds to wait until displaying the popup after the page has loaded (meaning the `DOMContentReady` event, a.k.a. jQuery's document-ready).
 This delay is not applied when manually displaying the popup.
 You can supply a value of `0` to disable any delay.
 The default is 2000.